DavidRConnell/matlab-igraph/paper/paper.md

 High-throughput lab techniques have enabled systems biology to view medicine through networks rather than individual genes or gene pairs [@goh07_human_diseas_networ].
 Using graph approaches, we can learn generic patterns that apply to many sets of genes, proteins, diseases, etc simultaneously, vastly improving the rate we can find disease genes and enables transferring knowledge between disorders.
-We created `matlab-igraph`, a toolbox that integrates the efficient graph algorithms and tools of the igraph C library [@csardi06_igrap_softw] into MATLAB's environment to aid in graph based research.
+I created `matlab-igraph`, a toolbox that integrates the efficient graph algorithms and tools of the igraph C library [@csardi06_igrap_softw] into MATLAB's environment to aid in graph based research.
-By representing graphs using MATLAB's builtin types, we maintain a simple syntax while leveraging compiled C code to simplify graph analysis without sacrificing efficiency, enabling users to focus on their experiments.
+By representing graphs using MATLAB's builtin types, I maintain a simple syntax while leveraging compiled C code to simplify graph analysis without sacrificing efficiency, enabling users to focus on their experiments.

 # Statement of need